 Exterior cement plaster (stucco) is an exterior finish consisting of portland cement, sand, mixed with water to form a workable plaster.
 Admixtures may be added to for various purposes including workability.
 It’s advantages include utility, relatively low first cost, and minimum need for maintenance.
-Plaster can be a desirable facing material: hard, strong, fire-resistant.
+Plaster can be a desirable facing material: hard, strong, and most of all, fire-resistant.

 Portland cement plaster is applied either by hand or machine to exterior and interior wall surfaces in two or three coats.
 It may be applied directly to a solid base such as masonry or concrete walls or applied to a metal lath attached to frame construction, solid masonry, or concrete construction.
 When applied to metal lath, three coats of plaster form a 7/8-inch total thickness.
 A vapor-permeable, water-resistant building paper separates the plaster and lath from water sensitive sheathing or framing.